optimumqa/cypress-boilerplate/README.md

 Here you can have different cypress configs per product.
 Which config is used is determined by the `type` argument while running cypress in the CLI. <br/>

-For example if we add the following script to our `package.json`
+For example if we add the following command to our `package.json`

 ```json
 {